bchareyre/yade-mpi/doc/sphinx/installation.rst

 		bzr checkout lp:yade

   will download the whole code repository of ``trunk``.
 Check out `Quick Bazaar tutorial <https://yade-dem.org/wiki/Quick_Bazaar_tutorial>`_ wiki page for more.

-For those behind firewall, `daily snapshot <http://beta.arcig.cz/~eudoxos/yade/yade-trunk-latest.tar.bz2>`_ of the repository (as compressed archive) is provided.
+  For those behind firewall, you can download `any revision  <https://www.yade-dem.org/source/>`_ of the repository as compressed archive.

 Release and trunk sources are compiled in the same way.